gate-institute/gateconnect-java-client/docs/MessagingApi.md

 <a id="sendMessage4"></a>
 # **sendMessage4**
-> Object sendMessage4(recipient, resourceIds, artifactIds, download, sendMessage4RequestInner)
+> Object sendMessage4(recipient, resourceIds, artifactIds, download, body)

 Send an IDS ContractRequestMessage to start the contract negotiation.